 1. Does your current system support LPR data without negatively impacting your network?
 C Yes C No C I don't know IF NO 1.1 Please explain.
 2. Have you experienced LPR data loss based on inadequate bandwidth?
 C Yes C No C I don't know 3.
-Which best describes the where your LPR data is stored?
-On the hard drive of the laptop computer that is in the mobile LPR unit On a dedicated hard drive that is maintained at our agency On a server that supports multiple LPR feeds (fixed, mobile, portable) Ona regional server that holds data from more than just our agency Other (please explain) 🗌 l don't know 4.
+Which best describes the where your LPR data is stored? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ On a dedicated hard drive that is maintained at our agency On a server that supports multiple LPR feeds (fixed, mobile, portable) Ona regional server that holds data from more than just our agency Other (please explain) ☐ I don't know 4.
 What is the file size of an individual LPR capture?

-FIXED LICENSE PLATE READER (LPR) SUBSECTION

-The questions in this section refer exclusively to fixed LPR systems which are defined as those that are permanently affixed to a structure such as a pole, bridge, or overhead sign.
+FIXED .
+LICENSE PLATE READER (LPR) SUBSECTION estions in this section refer exclusively to fixed LPR systems which are defined as those that are nently affixed to a structure such as a pole, bridge, or overhead sign.
 1. Does your agency use fixed LPR systems?

-IF NO

-Please skip the remainder of this section and go on to the Portable License Plate Readers (LPR) Subsection

-- 2. When did you first deploy your fixed LPRs?
-(Please use month/year XX/XXXX) - 3.
-How many fixed LPR units does your agency have? - 4.
-How many locations have fixed LPR cameras? - 5.
-Do your fixed LPR locations have dedicated cameras for each lane of traffic?
+C Yes C No C I don't know IF NO Please skip the remainder of this section and go on to the Portable License Plate Readers (LPR) Subsection 2.
+When did you first deploy your fixed LPRs?
+(Please use month/year XX/XXXX) 3.
+How many fixed LPR units does your agency have?
+4. How many locations have fixed LPR cameras?
+5. Do your fixed LPR locations have dedicated cameras for each lane of traffic?
 C Yes C No C Some do and some do not C I don't know